 The Tropical Andes Hotspot was among the first three regions selected by CEPF for investment when the fund was established in 2001.
-The original ecosystem profile was developed in 2001 through a consultative process and desk study coordinated by the Bolivia and Peru country programs of Conservation International (CI), which subsequently served as the Regional Implementation Team in Phase I. CI hosted two consultation workshops to develop the investment strategy.
+The original ecosystem profile was developed in 2001 through a consultative process and desk study coordinated by the Bolivia and Peru country programs of Conservation International (CI).
+CI hosted two consultation workshops to develop the investment strategy.
 Consensus emerged on the need to create a conservation mega-corridor, consisting of a mosaic of protected areas and reserves, to be managed as a cohesive management unit.
 To achieve this vision, CEPF and partners adopted an ambitious landscape-scale agenda that called for strengthening the Vilcabamba-Amboró Corridor, a 30-million hectares swath of forest covering 20 percent of the entire hotspot and containing 16 large protected areas in Bolivia and Peru.
 At the time, conservation efforts in the corridor were nascent, and therefore laying the groundwork for long-term conservation action was considered essential.